awsdocs/aws-iot-docs/developerguide/jobs-api.md

 A job can be made *continuous* by setting the optional `targetSelection` parameter to `CONTINUOUS`\. \(The default is `SNAPSHOT`\.\) A continuous job can be used to onboard or upgrade devices as they are added to a group because it continues to run and is executed on newly added things, even after the things in the group at the time the job was created have completed the job\.

-A job can have an optional [TimeoutConfig](http://alpha-docs-aws.amazon.com/iot/latest/apireference/API_TimeoutConfig.html), which sets the value of the in\-progress timer\.
+A job can have an optional [TimeoutConfig](https://docs.aws.amazon.com/iot/latest/apireference/API_TimeoutConfig.html), which sets the value of the in\-progress timer\.
 The in\-progress timer can't be updated and applies to all executions of the job\.

+**Note**
+The job timeout feature isn't currently available in the PDT \(us\-gov\-west\-1\) Region\.

 The following validations are performed on arguments to the `CreateJob` API:
 + The `targets` argument must be a list of valid thing or thing group ARNs\.
 All things and thing groups must be in your AWS account\.
 + The `documentSource` argument must be a valid Amazon S3 URL to a job document\.
 Amazon S3 URLs are of the form: `https://s3.amazonaws.com/bucketName/objectName`\.
 + The document stored in the URL specified by the `documentSource` argument must be a UTF\-8 encoded JSON document\.
 + The size of a job document is limited to 32 KB due to the limit on the size of an MQTT message\(128 KB\) and encryption\.
 + The `jobId` must be unique in your AWS account\.

 ------